feelingzen/relited/README.md

 ### Stack 💻

-I'm fairly knowledgable in HTML and CSS and I'm a beginner in JavaScript.
+I'm fairly proficient in HTML and CSS and I'm a beginner in JavaScript.
 In the future I hope to expand this stack and create many great things.

 ### Why❓